The Ayurvedic Morning Routine for Blood Pressure Support

 Can an Ayurvedic morning routine actually lower blood pressure?

-What is the best morning drink for high blood pressure?
+What's the best morning drink for high blood pressure?

 How long before a morning routine affects blood pressure?